-The American Distilling Institute conducted its 2014 Year-End survey in November.
+The American Distilling Institute conducted its 2014 Year-End Survey in November.
 The results reveal the ongoing exponential growth in the American craft distilling market.

-We received 216 responses from 39 states and several other countries.
-Excluding the international entries (as we focused on the US) yielded responses from 205 US Craft Distilleries including 161 currently in-production.
+Two-hundred-sixteen distilleries from 39 states and several other countries responded.
+Excluding international entries (we focused on the US), the survey received 205 responses from US craft distilleries, 161 of which are currently in-production.

-Highlights of the 2014 ADI Year-End Survey:
+Highlights of the survey:

-2014 estimated Craft Distillery case sales volume grew over 50%.
+Estimated craft distillery case sales volume grew by more than 50% over the previous year.

-2014 estimated Craft Distillery sales of 1.9m cases, approaching 1% of total US distilled spirits volume.
+Estimated craft distillery sales of 1.9 million cases, approaching 1% of total US distilled spirits volume.

-2013 sales volume of 1.2m cases (est.)
+2013 sales volume of approximately 1.2 million cases.

-2012 sales volume of 800k cases (est.)
+2012 sales volume of approximately 800,000 cases.

-500 (estimated) producers in the market at year-end 2014.
+Approximately 500 craft producers in the market at year-end 2014.

 Production and Sales Volumes

-The 2014 Year-End Survey asked respondents several questions, both direct and indirect, regarding sales and production volumes.
-First, we asked how many cases (9L = 12 750 ml bottles) they sold in 2013 and 2014.
-Second, we asked how many cases they expected to produce in 2014.
-These questions offered responses based on ranges:
+The survey asked direct and indirect questions, regarding sales and production volumes.
+First, distillers were asked how many 9-liter cases (12 x 750 ml bottles) they sold in 2013 and 2014.
+Second, the survey asked how many cases DSPs expected to produce in 2014.
+Multiple-choice responses were based on the following ranges:

 Fewer than 500 cases